-On June 18th 2016 fourteen brave souls made the trip out to Whistler so they could tackle mud, rain, and bitter cold to represent Young and T1 & The Canadian Diabetes Association’s Team Diabetes at Tough Mudder 2016!
+On June 18th 2016 fourteen brave souls made the trip out to Whistler, B.C so they could tackle mud, rain, and bitter cold to represent Young and T1 & The Canadian Diabetes Association’s Team Diabetes at Tough Mudder 2016!
 This group broke down the barriers of Type 1 Diabetes and showcased formidable teamwork despite all the obstacles.

 Photos and Captions by Shawn Schaubel

 Nice and clean, full of energy, and not yet attentive to the pending misery awaiting…LOL The only thing we know about each other is our first name and that we’re T1s, the rest we’ll discover along the journey…